Exciting exhibitions currently on and on their way in London

 CHRIS OFILI: WEAVING MAGIC

-Turner-Prize winner, Chris Ofili, has been commissioned by The Clothworkers’ Company to work with the internationally renowned Dovecot Tapesty Studios to see his design translated into a handwoven tapestry; this work will be on show at The National Gallery, 26 April-28 August.
+Turner-Prize winner, Chris Ofili, has been commissioned by The Clothworkers’ Company to work with the internationally renowned Dovecot Tapestry Studios to see his design translated into a handwoven tapestry; this work will be on show at The National Gallery, London, 26 April-28 August.
 British born artist, Ofili is best known for his paintings incorporating elephant dung; his work is often built up in layers of paint, resin, glitter and other materials as well, to create striking collages.
-This unusual technique has seen him rise to fame and after relocating to Trinidad in 2005, he began a series of blue paintings inspired by the Jab Jab or “blue devils” who featred in the Trinidad & Tobago Carnival.
+This unusual technique has seen him rise to fame and after relocating to Trinidad in 2005, he began a series of blue paintings inspired by the Jab Jab or “blue devils” who featured in the Trinidad & Tobago Carnival.
 He created these pieces using a silver, acrylic background with layers of dark oil pigment on top.
 More recent versions of these works were shown at The New Museum of New York which were installed in a very dimly lit room, causing viewers to adjust their eyes to the darkness in order to see the paintings.

 HOWARD HODGKIN: ABSENT FRIENDS

 Currently on at The National Portrait Gallery (until 18 June) is an exhibition by one of Britain’s greatest artists, Howard Hodgkin.
 Known for his abstract works, Hodgkin sadly died last month, but his legacy lives on and this exhibition is the first of his portraits.
 Portraiture was a central preoccupation for Hodgkin and this aspect of his work is frequently overlooked.
 Hodgkin’s paintings are characterised by rich colour, sensuous brushwork and complex illusions – more often associated with abstract works.
 Despite the abstract appearance of his materpieces though, he remained commited to the representation of people and and this exhibition is a real celebration of this aspect of his work.
-Emotions, relationships and the role of memory are rife in this exhibition – it is definitely one to see!
+Emotions, relationships and the role of memory are rife in this exhibition – it is definitely one to see in London!

 HOKUSAI: BEYOND THE GREAT WAVE

-Experience the beautiful and sublime work of one of Japan’s most influential artists, Katsushika Hokusai (1760–1849) at The British Museum, 25 May – 13 August.
+Experience the beautiful and sublime work of one of Japan’s most influential artists, Katsushika Hokusai (1760–1849) at The British Museum, London, 25 May – 13 August.
 This truly is a once in a lifetime opportunity to see some outstanding examples of Hokusai’s work.
 The show will include a selection of superb landscapes with the iconic Great Wave – itself part of a print series of views of Mt Fuji.
 Hokusai produced astonishing works throughout his life and the exhibition showcases his work from the last 30 years – when he produced some of his most memorable pieces.
 With exquisite depictions of flora and fauna, intimate scenes of fleeting private moments and a striking portrayal of supernatural creatures such as ghosts and deities, this exhibition will be a real insight into the artists’s spiritual and artistic quest in his later years.

 BALENCIAGA: SHAPING FASHION